Accessibility

 Nottingham University Hospitals (NUH) is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.

 This accessibility statement applies to the NUH public website.
-This statement was last reviewed on Tuesday 15 August 2023.
-The next review will be August 2024.
+This statement was last reviewed on Monday 4 November 2024.
+The next review will be December 2024. (following an audit)

 We want as many people as possible to be able to use this website.
 This means you should be able to: